LucaScanu/PersonalProjects_video-playlist/README.md

 ### 10. Add features

 - working on increasing the gradient on hover.
 Turns out this cannot be done, will need to seperate out image and gradient out into a seperate tag, overlay the gradient, and change opacity on hover.
+- done, but now need to seperate text out, dont want it's opacity to fade in and out.

 animation in of tiles / between views